 Since 1996, the Ramirezes have ministered at El Salvador Baptist Church in Agua Prieta, Sonora and at Los Olivos Baptist Church in Naco.
 In 2003 they started a new congregation called Hope of Life.

 In July of 2012 they moved to Culiacan to pastor Emanuel Baptist Church and plant a new church there.

 WAYS TO SUPPORT

-Ildefonso and Lisbia by making a financial donation using your credit or debit card.
+Ildefonso and Lisbia by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens